Who are the figure skaters representing Team USA? Key names and backstories to know

 Malinin will be joined by Andrew Torgashev, 24, who clinched his second consecutive silver at nationals with an electrifying free skate that brought the sold-out crowd to its feet — overcoming a rocky start to the season to earn a spot at his first Olympics.

-The Florida native is also the son of former Soviet skating champions, in pairs and ice dance respectively.
-He's known for his powerful jumps, creative choreography and love of pizza, once subsisting off of it for 54 days in a row.
+The Florida native is also the son of former Soviet skating champions in pairs and ice dance, respectively.
+He's known for his powerful jumps, creative choreography, and love of pizza, having once subsisted on it for 54 days in a row.

 Rounding out the men's group is 24-year-old Maxim Naumov.
 His parents and coaches, Olympic pair skaters Vadim Naumov and Evgenia Shishkova, were among the 67 passengers — including 28 members of the figure skating community — who died in the D.C.-area plane crash in January 2025.